returnkeys/data-science-portfolio/projects/azure-ml/index.md

 # ☁️ Azure Machine Learning — Practical Work

 I built, ran, and iterated complete ML workflows on Microsoft Azure using **Designer** and the **SDK v2**.
-The focus is enterprise-style delivery: reproducible pipelines, model registry, deployment to online endpoints, and light monitoring.
+This work was developed as part of the **Microsoft Azure Machine Learning for Data Scientists** (Microsoft) learning track, which thoroughly covers the essentials from workspace setup to data assets, training pipelines, model registry, deployment to online endpoints, and light monitoring.
+I extended the material with my own experiments on real datasets and additional MLOps practices.

 ---